Given their tendency to heavily limit the performance of more powerful graphics cards, dual-core processors are not good for gaming in 2024.

-There are two main specifications that people judge processors by clock speed and core count.
+There are two main specifications that people judge processors by: clock speed and core count.
 And with the technology getting more and more advanced, yesteryear’s dual-core processors start to appear increasingly obsolete.

 But are they really, though?

-How To Pick a Gaming CPU?
+How To Pick A CPU For Gaming

 First and foremost, let us consider just how important a multi-core CPU is for in-game performance.